vaculap/mf-test-automation/frmwrk-robot/README.md

     * This is the actual Robot Testing Framework test case.

 ## How to run the test case
+1. Update variables in `SORTSDK1.test.robot`
+2. Update jobcard in `SORTSDK1.jcl` (and the data set name, if needed)
-If prerequisites are met, simply run:
+3. If prerequisites are met, simply run:

-`robot SORTSDK1.test.robot`
+        robot test/SORTSDK1.test.robot